ferdinandvanwyk/pyfilm/README.rst

 Python version support
 ----------------------

-Currently, *pyfilm* only support Python versions 3.x, however it is only tested with 3.4.
+Currently *pyfilm* only support Python versions 3.x, however it is only tested with 3.4.

 System dependencies